krishnaclosalair/newsletterbuilder/README.md

 After this point, any .pug files saved/updated under the src folder should render as .html on the dist folder.

-### Your first project:
+---

-1.)
-Copy the newProject.pug file found in the src folder within the newsletterbuilder.
+### Your first project

-2.)
-Open that new file.
+Create a copy of the newProject.pug file found inside the src folder.

-It should look like this:
+Code looks like this:

 		extends template.pug